tairasoul/tairasoul.unity.common/README.md

 embedded : code that interacts with embedded resources

+events : code for things like an event bus

 hashing : implementations/ports of hashing algorithms

 networking : a basic networking layer